san650/ember-cli-page-object/DOCUMENTATION.md

 | ------- | -------- |
 | `page.search().input().value()` | `find('.search input').val()` |

-You can reset parent scope by setting the `scope` attribute on the component declaration.
+You can reset parent scope by setting the `scope` attribute on the component declaration and adding the `resetScope` flag.

 ```js
 var page = PageObject.create({